 A standby generator is an incredibly valuable asset to have for your home.
 Standby generators are installed by qualified electricians that function using natural gas or propane to provide backup emergency power.

 If you live in an area where there are frequent power outages caused by extreme weather, having a standby generator as a backup can make a huge difference.
-This is especially the case if you need to run the heat to keep you and the family from freezing in the cold.

 If the power to your home ceases for a prolonged period of time, anything in your fridge and freezer is going to go bad.
 A standby generator can help keep your food refrigerated so you don’t end up losing a ton of money due to spoiled food.